svendster/GitLabWeb/README.md

 ## Details

-- OOP principles are used.
+- OOP & DRY (don't repeat yourself) principles are used.

-> - Locators for page elements used by more than 1 page are inherited from a parent class.

 > - The website's persistant navigation elements (header and footer) is inherited by all POM classes from a base page class.

-> - The POM's page class encapsulates some standard assertions so they don't need to be coded explicitly in tests.
+> - The POM's base page class encapsulates some standard assertions so they don't need to be coded explicitly in tests.
 Each page's POM class includes a single method for doing the following assertions automatically:
 > > 1.
 Page title in browser tab is correct
 > > 2.
 URL is correct
 > > 3.
 Page header is correct

 - Locators for working with product categories are dynamic and keyword-based so that changes to catalog structure won't break any locators.
+You'd just update the keywords being used.

 - Since NUNit doesn't generate reports like some frameworks (e.g., TestNG), the ExtentReports library is used to generate a user-friendly report which includes full snapshots of any failures.
 See example below: